BitSyko/layers_showcase_json/README.md

 [![Build Status](https://travis-ci.org/BitSyko/layers_showcase_json.svg?branch=master)](https://travis-ci.org/BitSyko/layers_showcase_json)
 # layers_showcase_json
-Submitting themes to the showcase
+Submitting layers to the showcase
 ==================================

-To add your themes to the new "Layers Showcase" you need to issue a pull request with your json file added to the src folder.
+To add your layers to the new "Layers Showcase" you need to issue a pull request with your json files added to your subfolder in the src folder.
 Below is a template of the info your json file will have.

 Use the link below for the form. http://wh0cares.github.io